railsuser2014/openobject-doc-book-en/2/2_5_CRM/2_5_CRM_case.rst

 .. note:: Case

 	Case is a generic term that refers to a discussion with a partner about a specific subject.
-This subject could be in any category – the monitoring of responses to a job advert, perhaps, or a purchase or sales order, or an after-sales quality problem.
+This subject could be in any category – the monitoring of responses to a job advertisement, perhaps, or a purchase or sales order, or an after-sales quality problem.

 	A case is used for following the history of the messages on a topic and for automating some